Prince William County, VA Dog Bite Lawyer

 What to do After a Dog Attack

 - Report the incident to authorities.
-If you are injured or concern about your well-being you should seek medical or emergency services.
-You should also report the incident to the Prince William County Animal Control (703-792-6500) so that they can launch an investigation into the incident and locate the dog.
+You should also report the incident to the police or Prince William County Animal Control (703-792-6500) so that they can launch an investigation into the incident and locate the dog.
 It is likely that the dog will be quarantined.

 - Take photos of your injuries.
 Be sure to take photos of your injuries right after the attack, and continue to take photos throughout the healing process.
 This will be important evidence for your case.

-Depending on the circumstances of the situation, certain types of compensation may be available for victims:
+Depending on the circumstances of the situation, certain types of compensation may be available to dog bite victims:

 - Pain and suffering: physical pain and suffering and mental anguish may be included.